tact-lang/pitaya/docs/SPECIFICATION.md

 **Configuration Merging**: Complex deep merge with recursive dictionary merging for nested configurations.
 Arrays are replaced, not merged.

 **Model Mapping (normative)**: Friendly model names MUST resolve via a single shared mapping file `models.yaml`.
 Both orchestration and runner load from this single file.
 At process start, each component computes a checksum (e.g., SHA‑256) of the loaded `models.yaml`.
-Orchestration MUST pass its checksum to the runner (e.g., via environment/config), and the runner MUST fail fast if its checksum does not match.
-Any divergence or failure to load the same mapping is a configuration error.
+Orchestration SHOULD pass its checksum to the runner (e.g., via environment/config), and the runner SHOULD fail fast if its checksum does not match.
+In single‑process deployments where both layers share the same address space and loader, checksum equality is implicit and an explicit handshake MAY be skipped.
+Any divergence or failure to load the same mapping in multi‑process deployments is a configuration error.

 ### 6.1.1 Default Values Catalog (normative)